 There’s less to say about the touchpad, but it’s stable and responsive, although it’s placed towards the left side of the chassis rather than in the center.

-Good Performance, for the Budget Price
+Good Performance for the Price

 Now, we look at the parts and performance.
-Our review unit, the Lenovo IdeaPad Gaming 3 15 (82K20015US) features an AMD Ryzen 5 5600H Processor, NVIDIA GeForce GTX 1650 graphics card, 8GB DDR4 RAM, 256GB SSD storage.
+Our review unit, the Lenovo IdeaPad Gaming 3 15 (82K20015US), features an AMD Ryzen 5 5600H Processor, NVIDIA GeForce GTX 1650 graphics card, 8GB DDR4 RAM, 256GB SSD storage.
 The storage capacity is small, especially when Lenovo touts the IdeaPad Gaming 3 as a modern gaming laptop, but it’s not bad for a budget gaming laptop.

 As such, you may have to pick and select which favorite games you’d want to install.
 Again, as you’ll see, the GPU is modestly capable, but it holds stacks up well against some entry-to-midrange alternatives.

-With Nvidia’s GeForce GTX 1650 GPU, the 82K20015US stands out as a capable gaming laptop, that will let you play modern titles at 1080p and medium settings.
+With Nvidia’s GeForce GTX 1650 GPU, the 82K20015US stands out as a capable gaming laptop that will let you play modern titles at 1080p and medium settings.
 The GTX 1650 graphics card is the low-end version of Nvidia’s 2019-released gaming GPUs, hitting the market with the Turing-based RTX 20-Series graphics cards.
 Unlike its high-end siblings (RTX 3070 & RTX 3080), the GTX 1650 doesn’t include any Raytracing or Tensor cores.

 Still, it delivers better performance over last year’s GeForce GTX 1050 Ti graphics cards.
 Played at high settings and 1080p resolution, Far Cry New Dawn yields at 55 frames per second, but the same game runs at 56 fps at medium settings.
-Of course, you suffer from pixel lose as you move to ultra-settings, topping out at 55 fps.
+Of course, you suffer from pixel loss as you move to ultra-settings, topping out at 55 fps.